matrix-org/matrix-spec-proposals/specification/client_server_api.rst

   API call.

 The client then chooses a flow and attempts to complete one of the stages.
-It does this by resubmitting the same request with the addition of an 'auth' key in the object that it submits.
-This dictionary contains a ``type`` key whose value is the name of the stage type that the client is attempting to complete.
+It does this by resubmitting the same request with the addition of an ``auth`` key in the object that it submits.
+This dictionary contains a ``type`` key whose value is the name of the login type that the client is attempting to complete.
-It must also contains a ``session`` key with the value of the session key given by the homeserver, if one was given.
-It also contains other keys dependent on the stage type being attempted.
+It must also contain a ``session`` key with the value of the session key given by the homeserver, if one was given.
+It also contains other keys dependent on the login type being attempted.
 For example, if the client is attempting to complete login type ``example.type.foo``, it might submit something like this:

 .. code:: json